pmndrs/zustand/docs/guides/nextjs.md

   that the store should be created per request and should not be shared across requests.
 - **SSR friendly:** Next.js applications are rendered twice, first on the server and again on the client.
-Having different outputs on both the client and the server will result in a "hydration errors".
-So the store will have to be initialized on the server and then re-initialized on the client with the same data in order to avoid that.
+Having different outputs on both the client and the server will result in "hydration errors."
+The store will have to be initialized on the server and then re-initialized on the client with the same data in order to avoid that.
 Please read more about that in our [SSR and Hydration](./ssr-and-hygration) guide.
 - **SPA routing friendly:** Next.js supports a hybrid model for client side routing which means